eliatrevisan/IA_MPPI_CPP/README.md

 chmod +x ./clone_dependencies.sh
 ./clone_dependencies.sh
 ```
 Remember, all the workspace, including src/ is mounted in the docker, so you can install dependencies from the host machine.
-The dependencies for the packages installed via ./install_dependencies.sh, which are: src/dinova_motion and src/dinova are standardly added to the dockerfile.

 ### Run container (with VS code for convenience)